Approx. 5 minute read

 Got the idea?
 Practice observing your emotional state.
-Take time to reflect when you’re experiencing a strong emotion or unwanted behavior.
+Take time to reflect when you’re experiencing a challenging emotion or unwanted behavior.
 Work backward to understand the triggering event and what you believed about it.
 Those beliefs are what trigger resulting emotions and behaviors.

 Stay tuned for the next foundational principle: How You Learn.

 If you’re interested in the free in-depth PDF workbook for these tools to help with critical thinking and emotional self-regulation, please email me at [email protected].

 Suicide Rates: https://time.com/5609124/us-suicide-rate-increase/